 What should I do if the person I care for develops coronavirus symptoms?

-Most people get coronavirus should be able to recover at home and many people will only have mild symptoms.
+Most people who get coronavirus should be able to recover at home and many people will only have mild symptoms.
 You can carry on caring for the person unless you are considered ‘clinically vulnerable’ or ‘clinically extremely vulnerable’ and originally told you should ‘shield’.

 - has symptoms that are getting worse

-If you care for someone who has been classed as 'extremely vulnerable' and advised to shield you should contact 111 straight away if they develop symptoms of coronavirus.
+If you care for someone who has been classed as clinically extremely vulnerable and advised to shield you should contact 111 straight away if they develop symptoms of coronavirus.
 If they are seriously ill, you should contact 999 immediately.

 If you need urgent medical help, whether or not you have coronavirus symptoms, you should contact 111 or call 999 in an emergency.

 How should I care for someone if they have coronavirus?